Get insider access

 6.2 Phone Calls

-The Bose QuietComfort Earbuds are mediocre for phone calls.
+The Bose QuietComfort buds are mediocre for phone calls.
 The integrated mic's recording quality makes your voice sound thin and distorted.
 It also struggles to separate your voice from moderate ambient noise around you.
-Thanks to the ANC system, you can focus on your call rather than the noise around you.
-The companion app also offers a 'Self Voice' feature to better hear yourself during a call.
+That said, thanks to the ANC system, you can focus on your call rather than the noise around you.
+The companion app also offers a 'Self Voice' feature to help you hear yourself during a call.

 Pros